An exhibition of artworks by Marcus Vergette

 An invitation to re-consider the value of the natural world.

-Through mapping and measuring some of the interdependencies in the natural world, Devon-based artist Marcus Vergette invites us to tune in to different perspectives, scales and timelines and acknowledge how all organisms in an ecosystem depend upon each other.
+Through mapping and measuring some of the interdependencies in the natural world, Devon-based artist Marcus Vergette invites audiences to tune in to different perspectives, scales and timelines and acknowledge how all organisms in an ecosystem depend upon each other.

 His bell sculptures, printed works and hand drawn maps playfully remind us to pay attention to natural forces – the sea, weather, disease, migration – and to what happens when finely tuned relationships in nature are disrupted.